kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 🙌

-Note: Prosemirror is framework-agnostic; the CodeSandBox demo only uses 'create-react-app' for bundling ES6 modules.
+(**Note**: Prosemirror is framework-agnostic; the CodeSandBox demo only uses 'create-react-app' for bundling ES6 modules.)

 ## CORS <a href="#cors" id="cors">#</a>